nepenth/knowledge-base/README.md

 ### Web Development <a name="web-development"></a>
 The Web Development category provides resources and guidance on building and maintaining web applications, including APIs and other related technologies.
-This category currently includes information on APIs, with more topics to be added in the future.
+This category includes articles on API development, covering topics such as design, implementation, and integration with web services.
 *Subcategories: Apis*
 *Items: 2*